How To Use Preserved Lemons For The Ultimate Flavor

 Salad Dressings/Vinaigrettes

-I love citrus vinaigrettes, and I always add minced preserved lemon peel to take teh recipe up another notch.
+I love citrus vinaigrettes, and I always add minced preserved lemon peel to take the recipe up another notch.
 Making a vinaigrette is an easy place to start getting to know your preserved lemons.

 Grain and Legume Salads